codewars/docs/content/languages/javascript/authoring.md

 ### Additional packages

 The Codewars runner provides a set of preinstalled packages, which are available not only for users solving a kata, but can be also used by authors to build tests and generators of test cases.
-For example, `lodash` can be used to make it easier to generate random numbers/arrays.

 ### Reference solution